-Any work not received by the Faculty Office by the deadline will receive a zero mark unless you submit an Extenuating Circumstances form and the application is upheld.
+Any work not received by the Faculty Office by the deadline will receive a zero mark unless you submit an Exceptional Circumstances form and the application is upheld.

-Please contact the Student Advice Centre for further advice on late submissions, resits, and how to make a good Extenuating Circumstances application.
+Please contact the Student Advice Centre for further advice on late submissions, resits, and how to make a good Exceptional Circumstances application.

 How is my Undergraduate degree result calculated?